geng0610/geng0610/README.md

 Welcome to my Github!
 I use this for side-projects and prototyping.

 Here are my three recent projects.
+(I built, designed, and deployed these projects.)

 - [JIMOTO.life](https://www.jimoto.life/)
   - AI Powered Neighborhood Intelligence